Azure/active-learning-workshop/README.md

 4. Other featurization approaches
 5. Classification
 6. ROC Curves and Utility Maximization
-7. Hyperparameter Tuning using Azure Machine Learning and Azure Batch AI
+7. Hyperparameter Tuning using Azure Machine Learning and Azure Batch AI - https://marinch.visualstudio.com/_git/mlads2018spring (Microsoft FTEs only)
 7. Deployment and consumption of scoring services with Azure Machine Learning

 ## Contributing